-Libi Lebel, Music Director
+Libi Lebel, Artistic Director

 Texas Medical Center Orchestra was founded in 2000, and is one of the few community orchestras in the United States to be based in the medical community.
-Each year, TMCO performs concerts in the Grain Garden Lobby of Houston Methodist Hospital and various locations within the Texas Medical Center.
+Each year, TMCO performs concerts in the Crain Garden Lobby of Houston Methodist Hospital and various locations within the Texas Medical Center.

 Charlie Chaplin at the Symphony featuring Dan Kamin